-- 1. Management Committees are jointly formed for the Group; Parent and subsidiaries included. - 2.
-Support functions are provided by BNH to bni and bnl through Service Level Agreement, as applicable to the operation of that company. - 3.
-Risk, Compliance and AML is provided through Service Level Agreement between bni and BNH.
+- 1. Board Committees formed individually at each respective Company. - 2.
+Management Committees are jointly formed for the Group; Parent and subsidiaries included. - 3.
+Support functions are provided by BNH to bni and bnl through SLA agreement, as applicable to the operation of that company.